The Scatcherd European Scholarships allow students to undertake study or research in all European countries except the UK.

 |Year of study:||All years; final year students must indicate clearly why their proposed study abroad will be directly relevant to their studies at this stage|

-Students are required to contact a possible supervisor at the host institution / university before submitting their application.
-It is expected that students will continue to be registered for a degree at the University of Oxford during the period of their study abroad.
+Students are required to contact a possible supervisor at the host institution/university before submitting their application (applicants will be required to evidence this).
+It is expected that students will continue to be enrolled for a degree at the University of Oxford during the period of their study abroad.
 Successful candidates will be required to obtain the approval of their college to study away from the University of Oxford, and, where applicable, must also obtain dispensation from residence from their faculty board.

 Successful applicants will be required to submit a report detailing the activities as well as a certificate of attendance (a letter from their host institution) at the end of their attachment to prove the length of stay.